amarhumayunx/BalanceBite/README.md

 - **User Management & Data Handling**: Secures and manages user profiles and health data in Firebase Firestore.
 - **Custom AI Chatbot**: Provides personalized health advice using the Naive Bayes algorithm.

-For a detailed breakdown, please refer to the [Technical Architecture Documentation](#).

 ## **Installation and Setup**

 ### Prerequisites